StBozov/ETL/README.md

 - Clients send individual JSON event records.
 - The server appends these events to a local file in an append-only manner.
-- A separate data processor reads these files, computes per-user revenue, and updates the database.
+- A separate data processor events these files, computes per-user revenue, and updates the database.
 - The server also exposes a GET endpoint to retrieve user data from the database.

 While this setup resembles common log or metrics processing pipelines, the task’s focus on accurately calculating user revenue introduces additional complexity around consistency and ordering.